suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ### Integrated Dependencies {#integrated-dependencies}

 An implementer MAY choose to place a Dependency's Envelope in the Envelope of its dependent.
 The dependent Envelope key for the Dependency Envelope MUST be a text string.
 The URI for the Dependency MUST match the text string key of the dependent's Envelope key.
-It is RECOMMENDED to make the text string key a resolvable URI so that a Dependency Manifest that is removed from the Envelope can still be fetched.
+It is RECOMMENDED to make the text string key a resolvable URI so that a Dependency that is removed from the Envelope can still be fetched.

 ## Encrypted Manifest Template {#template-encrypted-manifest}